Okiki-Olugunna/Barber-to-Customer-Escrow/README.md

+### How It Works:
 - customer makes a booking in advance
-- payment is held in an escrow contract, e.g. £50
+- payment is held in an escrow contract, e.g. £50, until the time of the haircut
-- funds are then placed in Aave V2 to earn interest
+- during this time, funds are placed in Aave V2 to earn interest

 when the haircut is done:
 - an arbiter approves that the haircut is complete to a good standard